Loading market data...

 Copper Is Not a Trade.
 It Is Infrastructure.

-Every major industrial transformation in modern history electrification, telecommunications, computing, renewable energy has required copper as a foundational conductor.
+Every major industrial transformation in modern history, from electrification and telecommunications to computing and renewable energy, has required copper as a foundational conductor.

 In 2026, three structural forces are converging: